champps/p2p-snake-python/plan/compress class.md

 hixxxxxxxxxx = hix10
 hixxxxxxxxxxx = hi repeat_char_num_byte(11, x) = hiC11x

-if use char out of table and there is chars in table not used and it replce it with not use char in this message only
+if use char out of table and there is chars in table not used and it replce it with not use char in this message only  -->

 -----
 ### Compression process steps
 - find all not use table chars in string(byte list)
+- specifies the number of times a char is repeated in the text in a dict {X:1, Y:5...}

-- if not find char in this table
+- if find char not in this table
-    - search it in other table then go to other table if exsist 3 or more chars in same table if chars is consecutive
+    - search it in other table and save the result in dict {X:t1, Y:t2, Z:0}
-    - if not fond use escape unicode char then tow byte
+    - save the not found in the table in dict {X:BB, Y:BB} :- B is Byte

 - find characters that do not exist in the current table
     - find location of this char